Administration

 Profile (diagram): docx, pdf, pdfa, pdfa2b

-Profile (catalog entry): docx, pdf, pdfa, pdfa2b
+Profile (catalog item): docx, pdf, pdfa, pdfa2b

 Manual: docx, pdf, pdfa, pdfa2b, html, mhtml, txt, odt, rtf